-Aspects 5.
-Assets Criteria Guidelines 5.4 Capital Assets 5.4 Capital Assets All material assets must be included as part of the Plan.
+Aspects Criteria Guidelines 5.
+Assets 5.4 Capital Assets 5.4 Capital Assets All material assets must be included as part of the Plan.
 Note that all detailed listings should be included as support schedules to the Forecast and/ or Budget discussed above.
 A. The Plan must identify all capital assets.
 A. The Forecast should include a detailed listing of all capital assets as a supporting schedule which states (at a minimum): 1.
 Cost; 2.
 Accumulated amortization/depreciation; 3.
 Net book value; 4.
 Description; and 5.
 Purchase date.
 B. The Plan must determine valuation approach for each capital asset class.
 B. The Plan should propose the most appropriate valuation approach for each capital asset class (and/or provide the valuation), and how this value is expected to be realized over the wind-up period.
-C. The Plan must outline the steps to dispose of the capi asset, including a detailed timeline.
+C. The Plan must outline the steps to dispose of the capital asset, including a detailed timeline.
 Cash flows from the disposal must be included in the Forecast.
-Size and description of the market being targeted; How the market will be canvased; D. Specific consideration must be made to the potential impact of the wind-up on th valuation and salability of capital assets. of the wind- up on capital assets:
+C. The Plan should include a step-by-step plan for how each capital asset will be sold or disposed of.
+Items to consider are as follows: Size and description of the market being targeted; How the market will be canvased; Use of an intermediary to complete sale; Estimated costs to sell; Evaluation of offers; Costs to sell; Estimated closing date or timing of completion; and Estimated timing/nature of the flow of funds (i.e. cash, credit, holdbacks, etc.).
+D. Specific consideration must be made to the potential impact of the wind-up on the valuation and salability of capital assets.
+D. The Plan should consider the following with respect to the impact of the wind- up on capital assets: 1.
+The impact of the wind-up on the valuation and salability of cap assets within the marketplace (i.e. there may be a flooding of specific capital assets in the market which could negatively imp their value);

-Aspects Criteria Criteria Guidelines their value); 2.
-Risk of inability to sell the capital assets and plan for disposal by an alternate method; and The timeframe for the sale of the assets including the date by which the assets will be disposed of if they cannot be sold.
+Aspects Criteria Guidelines

+- 2. Risk of inability to sell the capital assets and plan for disposal by an alternate method; and - 3.
+The timeframe for the sale of the assets including the date by which the assets will be disposed of if they cannot be sold.

-Aspects Criteria Guidelines 5.5 Leased Assets 5.
-Assets 5.5 Leased Assets All material assets must be included as part of the Plan.
+Aspects Criteria Guidelines 5.
+Assets 5.5 Leased Assets 5.5 Leased Assets All material assets must be included as part of the Plan.
 Note that all detailed listings should be included as support schedules to the Forecast and/ or Budget discussed above.
-A. The Plan must identify all leases and related liabilities.
-A. If applicable, the Plan should provide a detailed listing of all leased assets and related liabilities, including but not limited to the following: Counterparty; Length; Description; Prescribed Fee; Date entered into; and Termination fee/penalties.
-B. The Plan must identify how lease contracts will be terminated in accordance with applicable laws and regulations.
+A. The Plan must identify a leases and related liabilit A. If applicable, the Plan should provide a detailed listing of all leased assets and related liabilities, including but not limited to the following: Counterparty; Length; Description; Prescribed Fee; Date entered into; and Termination fee/penalties.
+B. The Plan must identify have lease contracts will be terminated in accordance with applicable laws and regulations.
 B. The Plan should state how these leases will be terminated or ended, in accordance with the applicable laws and regulations.
 The cash flows relating to the leased assets, including the costs to terminate and how proceeds from their sale should be included in the Forecast.
-C. The Plan must aim to minimize costs through negotiations and/or notice periods.
+C. The Plan must aim to minimize costs through negotiations and/or notic periods.
 C. The Plan should aim to minimize costs, risk and penalties wherever possible, through the use of negotiations and notice periods.
 The Plan should calculate and support the expected costs (if any) to terminate leased assets and/or liabilities and include an analysis as to whether any of the agreements can be altered to avoid financial penalties.